top of page

 Taking initiative, making decisions, and pursuing goals always creates the possibility of mistakes, disappointment, criticism, or failure.

-Like all protective patterns, underfunctioning developed as an attempt to solve a real problem with the resources available at the time.
+Like all protective patterns, underfunctioning developed as an attempt to solve a real problem with your available capacities and resources at the time.
 It created a greater sense of predictability and safety in situations where the consequences of autonomy felt too uncertain, too overwhelming, or too difficult to navigate.

 Immediate Relief but Delayed Consequences